Family/Graduate Housing Handbook

 Frost accumulates on the freezer compartment and should be removed when it becomes 1/4 to 1/2 inch thick.
 Do not use a sharp-pointed or sharp-edged instrument, since this may damage the freezer liner, and you will be charged the cost of replacement.
 Freezers may be defrosted by turning the temperature control to defrost, removing all food items from the refrigerator and freezer compartments and either allowing the unit to sit overnight or placing pans of hot water in the freezer to hasten the defrost process.
 Once the frost has melted into the chiller tray, dump the water and clean the tray.
 Wipe down the inside and outside of the freezer and refrigerator with hot soapy water.

-Toilets, sinks, and tubs should be cleaned regularly to prevent buildup of yellow rings.
-To clean, use warm water and a liquid detergent.
+Toilets, sinks, and tubs should be cleaned regularly to prevent hard water buildup, yellow rings and mildew.
+To clean, use a product that is specifically designed to clean bathroom surfaces, hard water and mildew.
+Please follow all product label directions and precautions when using any chemical for cleaning.
 Scouring pads made of nylon, saran, or polyethylene not containing abrasives may be used.
 Do not pour grease or caustic chemicals down drains or allow hair or other refuse to clog the sink.
 Garbage, paper, or rags placed in the toilet bowl will cause stoppage of sewer lines under the building and sewage water to back up throughout the building.

 If it is necessary to provide service because of your negligence, misuse, or improper care of equipment, you must bear the cost.
 This includes clogged toilets and drains.